varnish/Varnish-Book/varnish_sysadmin.rst

         or define "anonymous" backends within the director definition.
-If a backend is defined explicitly and referred to both directly and from a director, Varnish will correctly record data such as number of connections (ie: max connections limiting) and saintmode thresholds.
+If a backend is defined explicitly and referred to both directly and from a director, Varnish will correctly record data such as number of connections (i.e.: max connections limiting) and saintmode thresholds.
 Defining an anonymous backend within a director will still give you all the normal properties of a backend.